OMG – Oh My God!: Plot

 Kanji learns that the lawsuit's verdict was in his favour, and religious organizations were ordered by the court to pay the compensation to all the plaintiffs.
 As a result of this, people have begun revering Kanji himself as a god.
-Leeladhar, Gopi Maiyya, and Siddheshwar have taken advantage of this by opening a temple dedicated to Kanji, and accumulating millions in donations.
+Leeladhar, Gopi Maiyya, and Siddheshwar have taken advantage of this by opening a temple dedicated to Kanji and accumulating millions in donations.
 Krishna explains to Kanji that his job as God is to show people right and wrong – people do with it what they will.
-Kanji decides to fight back.
-He breaks his own statue, admonishing the crowd about trusting in God-men.
-He advises them to search for God in themselves and in others, not in statues; that God is everywhere, not just in temples, and faith should come from within.
+Moved by Krishna's words, Kanji breaks his own statue, admonishing the crowd about trusting in God-men and advises them to search for God in themselves and in others, not in statues; that God is everywhere, not just in temples, and faith should come from within.
 He tells them not to believe in fraudulent godmen, as their job is to turn religion into business.

-Krishna looks on proudly as Kanji speaks, then vanishes when Kanji tries to reach him after.
-Kanji is reunited with his family and sees Krishna's key chain on the ground.
-When he is about to keep it, he hears Krishna's voice, telling him to get rid of the key chain as fear of God and reliance on religious objects was what he'd fought against all this time.
-Kanji smiles and throws it away, watching as it disappears in the sky with a flash.
+After successfully completing the job, he goes back to thank Krishna, only to find that he and his motorcycle have disappeared.
+Kanji's family arrives, and they get reunited.
+Kanji sees Krishna's keychain on the ground.
+When he is about to keep it, he hears Krishna's voice, telling him to get rid of the keychain, as fear of God and reliance on religious objects were what he'd fought against.
+Kanji smiles and throws it away, watching as it disappears into the sky with a flash.